 - Being caught in or between (such as being caught in equipment or between equipment and a wall)

-After these accidents come the hard questions: Was the worker properly trained?
+After these accidents come the hard questions: Was the worker adequately trained?
 Was the equipment defective?
 Was the equipment adequate for the job?
 Were common safety standards, practices, and regulations followed?
-Does the fault lie with the employer, with third parties, or both?
+Does the fault lie with the employer, third parties, or both?

 For your sake, you need a qualified construction accident attorney to investigate your case and determine the answers to these questions.